maoli131/Todo/README.md

 # To-DO List Application

 This project is a web based todo list.
 User can add/edit/delete events to be finished.
-It originates from react-todo tutorial by Xiqiang Lin.
+It originates from react-todo tutorial by Xiqiang Lin and "Create a Simple To Do List" by Krissannawat Kaewsanmuang.
 It serves as a hand-on project for me to learn react.
 This project will be extended to more functionality and deployed via AWS. (hopefully)

 <br>